ramen-dev/ramen-api-docs/source/includes/_invitations.md

 None.

 ### HTTP Response
-Returns list of Invitation objects.
+Returns an array of Invitation objects or error(s).

 ## Retrieve an invitation
 ```shell